 Our quest leaders base the questing challenges on age appropriateness and cognitive ability and can find it challenging to offer riddles and puzzles that can be solved by a significantly younger child.

-We offer birthday parties for five-year olds, and can create special programs for your five-year old and their friends, as long as additional parents or other adults are there to assist the Quest Leader with safety.
+We offer birthday parties for six-year olds, and can create special programs for your six-year old and their friends, as long as additional parents or other adults are there to assist the Quest Leader with safety.
 See Home Quest and Family Quest for more information

 Pack a backpack for your child with a hat for sun protection, a bag lunch with a snack, at least one filled water bottle (two for extended days), a light poncho, warm clothes (for Holiday Quests, as we are outside as much as possible even in the winter!).
 Your child should be ready with sunscreen already applied.
 Hiking boots are recommended and give more traction outdoors, but sneakers are adequate.
 Sandals and crocs are not acceptable footwear for this program due to the nature of the hiking trails.
 Please do not allow your child to bring candy or gum, pocket knives, electronic games, money, or anything of value.